1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 midst of confessing to

-the murder of Lisa Thomas at the same time.
+the murder of Lisa Thomas at the same time and

 who shared